Have you come across social media statistics and do not know how it applies to your business?

-- Use it as a starting point for your business if you do not have anything solid, and available data related to your niche because you just simply don’t have time to find them.
+- Use it as a starting point for your business if you have nothing solid, and available data related to your niche because you just simply don’t have time to find them.

 - Unless you are a data nerd, check only those that matter to your business and check the source/s as well if they are credible.

-- Use any data with the thought that whatever the number may be it is not set in stone.
+- Use any data with the thought that whatever the number may be, it is not set on stone.

 Does your business REALLY have to be on social media?